-- High rise building channel air into canyons (strong wind)between them.
-This creates Venturi effectin which the pressure difference between the gap of the high rise buildings cause the wind to pick up speed and reach high velocities.
+- High rise building channel air into canyons (strong wind) between them.
+Canyons are created due to the Venturi effect in which the pressure difference between the gap of the high rise buildings cause the wind to pick up speed and reach high velocities.
 Airflow at the street level is necessary to dilute harmful pollution.
 Efficient building design with tilts and wind passage can solve this problem to some extent.
 For example, pollution emitter pipe or chimneys should be constructed high enough to ensure that the pollutants are released into the undisturbed boundary layer above the buildings and not into the eddies.

 Air quality- Smog and visibility

 Air quality in urban areas is often poorer than in rural areas due to suspended particulates in the air mainly from power stations and vehicle exhausts.
 This also includes cement, dust, tobacco smoke, carbon monoxide, sulphur dioxide, ash, and pollen.
 Coastal cities may also have large number of sea salts.
 All these may produce haze, acid rain, smog (mixture of fog and smoke) etc.

 Photochemical smog is a haze like condition that develops when pollutantslike oxides of nitrogen and volatile organic compounds created from fossil fuel combustion together with low level ozone interact under the influence of sunlightto produce a mixture of different hazardous chemicals (also known as secondary pollutants).
 It decreases visibility due to blue-brown haze